What Happens One Hour After Your Orgasm?

 0 Minutes After

 Directly after an orgasm, a rush of dopamine hits your brain, creating an incredible high similar to the feeling of taking heroin [1]!
-Many women, and some men, experience a ‘sex flush’ during sex where blood vessels relax and allow more blood close to the surface of the skin.
+Many women, and some men, experience a ‘sex flush’ during sex where blood vessels relax and allow more blood to close to the surface of the skin.
 This causes a red coloration of the skin, especially around the chest and neck [2].

 1 Minute After